Papal election 2025

 Historian and Rome expert Arne Karsten on the funeral of Pope Francis and the upcoming conclave

-"I call Christ, the Lord, who will judge me, to witness that I choose the one whom I believe must be chosen according to God's will."
+“I call Christ, the Lord, who will judge me, to witness that I choose the one whom I believe must be chosen according to God's will.”
 With these words, all cardinals vote for their potential papal successor in every ballot.
-Following the death of Pope Francis, the new conclave begins on 7 May in the Sistine Chapel in camera.
+Following the death of Pope Francis, the new conclave begins on 7 May in the Sistine Chapel taking place in camera.

-View of the Sistine Chapel from St Peter's Basilica
+The ceiling of the Sistine Chapel (detail)

 Final resting place not in St Peter’s Basilica

-The world is looking to Rome again.
-With Francis' funeral, the papal burial place was changed for the first time in over 100 years.
-His funeral took place in the church of Santa Maria Maggiore, around five kilometres from St Peter's Basilica.
-He had stipulated in his will: 'I request that my tomb be prepared in the niche in the aisle between the Pauline Chapel (Cappella della Salus Populi Romani) and the Sforza Chapel of the aforementioned papal basilica, as indicated in the attached enclosure.
-The tomb must be in the ground, simple, without particular decoration and with the single inscription: Franciscus.` With this, the Franciscan moved away from the pomp of earlier burials, which in the past, however, certainly had their purpose.
-"The role of the powerful was always spectacularly staged in the pre-modern era," says historian Arne Karsten from the University of Wuppertal, and this was also important at a time when neither television nor radio reports could tell people around the clock who was in charge in the Vatican.
-Karsten himself lived and researched in Rome for several years, set up and managed a research project and wrote several books on Roman topics.
-"The staging of status and political significance was imperative.
-This goes so far that the desire for modesty in the early modern period collided with the requirements of state staging," adds the scientist: "In cardinal testaments from the 17th and 18th centuries, which I have studied intensively, there is always a provision that says: 'I would like to be buried with the pomp that is prescribed for a cardinal of the Roman Church'."
-However, even in pre-modern times, there were cardinals who wanted simple gravestones.
-Karsten explains: "A brother of Pope Urban VIII asked for - and got - a tomb slab that read: 'Here lies dust, ashes and nothing', without a name."
-The funerals were all pompous, which was part of the role, as social status was not at the discretion of the role holder.
-The burial rituals for the Pope had to fulfil certain historical norms, whereby the tombs were of course always designed in line with the trends of the time.
+The world’s eyes are once again on Rome.
+With Pope Francis’s funeral, the location of the papal burial has changed for the first time in over 100 years.
+His funeral took place in the Church of Santa Maria Maggiore, around five kilometres from St Peter’s Basilica.
+In his will, he had stipulated: ‘I request that my grave be prepared in the niche in the side aisle between the Pauline Chapel (Cappella della Salus Populi Romani) and the Sforza Chapel of the aforementioned papal basilica, as indicated in the attached appendix.
+The burial place must be in the ground, simple, without any special decoration and bearing the sole inscription: Franciscus.’
+In doing so, the Franciscan broke with the pomp of earlier burials, which, however, certainly had their purpose in the past.
+“In pre-modern times, the role of the powerful was always staged in a spectacular manner,” says historian Arne Karsten of the University of Wuppertal, adding that this was also important in an era when there were no round-the-clock television or radio reports to inform people who was currently in charge at the Vatican.
+Karsten himself lived and conducted research in Rome for several years, setting up and leading a research project, as well as writing several books on Roman topics.
+“The staging of status and political significance was absolutely essential.
+This went so far that, in the early modern period, desires for modesty clashed with the requirements of state ceremonies,” adds the scholar: “In the wills of cardinals from the 17th and 18th centuries, which I have studied in depth, one frequently comes across a provision stating: ‘I wish to be buried with the pomp prescribed for a cardinal of the Roman Church.’
+However, even in pre-modern times there were already cardinals who wished for simple gravestones.
+Karsten comments: ‘A brother of Pope Urban VIII demanded – and was granted – a gravestone inscribed with the words: “Here lies dust, ashes and nothing”, without a name.’
+All the funerals were pompous; that was part of the role, as social status was not left to the discretion of the person holding the office.
+The funeral rites for the Pope had to meet certain historical standards, although the tombs were, of course, always designed in keeping with the trends of the time.

 Traditions make change difficult